Water Sports With Hearing Aids and Cochlear Implants

 When Water Spells Disaster

 While some hearing aids and cochlear implants are water resistant or "sprinkler proof," these devices will be damaged if submerged in water for a prolonged period of time.
+The Neptune by Advanced Bionics is the only fully waterproof cochlear implant processor.
 For the active person with hearing loss, there are several accessories and techniques to make enjoying the water safe for hearing aids and cochlear implants.

 There are several products to help protect hearing aids and cochlear implants in wet environments.

-- Ear Gear covers behind-the-ear hearing aids and cochlear implant speech processors with a water resistant neoprene sheath.
+- covers behind-the-ear hearing aids and cochlear implant speech processors with a water resistant neoprene sheath.
 This product reduces moisture exposure, in addition to keeping sand and dust out of the microphone.
 Designs are available for acoustic hearing aids, cochlear implants, and bone-anchored hearing aid systems.
+Our son used this product for both his hearing aids and his cochlear implant for wear during soccer to prevent sweat from harming his hearing equipment.
+Ear Gear

 - Hearing aid sweat bands protect behind-the-ear hearing aids from sweat and moisture.
 Skiing, sailing, and trips to the beach are all less risky with a sweat band in place.